 The Switch is equipped with a noise filter to prevent failure due to electric noise.
-As a result, a maximum leakage current of 3.5 mA flows through the protective ground line (Type D grounding).
+As a result, at most 3.5 mA (at 100 V AC) or 5 mA (at 200 V AC) per device of leakage current flows through the protective ground line (Type D grounding).